 - Moses the clock worker in The Hudsucker Proxy.
 He provides sagely narration in a stereotypical patois, is satisfied coaxing the protagonist to success, and apparently has the unexplained power to stop time by obstructing the gears of the Hudsucker Building's clock.
 He's a bit of a parody of the trope, though, by being a blatant, literal Magical Negro.

-- The Legend Of Bagger Vance: Bagger Vance; notably, the film is very loosely based on the Bhagavad Gita, with Vance in the role of Krishna, so it's implied that Bagger Vance is actually God.
+- The Legend of Bagger Vance: Bagger Vance; notably, the film is very loosely based on the Bhagavad Gita, with Vance in the role of Krishna, so it's implied that Bagger Vance is actually God.
 Admittedly, this is a fairly appropriate translation of the original story.
 The easiest way to get Western audiences to understand the extreme social distance between the prince Arjuna and his charioteer is to portray "R. Junnah" as white and "Bagger Vance" as black in the Jim Crow South.
 Still, that very location begs the question of whether it was a good idea to write a black character seemingly unaffected by the racism of the period and only interested in helping out white people.

 - In Lifetime Movie of the Week Odd Girl Out the bullied protagonist's Black Best Friend Emily shows up in the plot to warn her not to trust the bullies, to tell her how wonderful she is after she tries to kill herself, to speak up on her behalf in class and to lead the assembled teenage crowd in a round of applause when she finally tells the bullies off at the end of the movie.

-- In the second Pirates of the Caribbean film, the black voodoo lady Tia Dalma seemed to be a Magical Negro.
+- In Pirates of the Caribbean: Dead Man's Chest, the black voodoo lady Tia Dalma seemed to be a Magical Negro.
 However, the third film revealed Tia Dalma to actually be the sea goddess Calypso who is searching for a way to be freed from her mortal body, and she's not necessarily on anyone's side but her own.

 - Radio, the 2003 film.
 Despite being based on the true story of James Robert "Radio" Kennedy.